dyuk01/blog/_posts/2024-05-15-InPlaceAlgorithm.markdown

 > In-place algorithms are memory efficient, making them suitable for large data sets or
 codes with limited memory storage.

 ## Benefits
 - Memory Efficient
 > Uses minimum memory.
-- Avoids <a href="https://dyuk01.github.io/blog/concept/memory/2024/05/15/MemoryOverhead.html">Memory Overhead</a>
+- Avoids <span class="hover-container">Memory Overhead<span class="info-box">Memory overhead refers to extra memory space consumed by a program/process beyond the actual data needed.</span></span></a>
 >  By limiting the extra space used, these algorithms avoid the overhead
 associated with dynamic memory allocation and deallocation
 - Speed Improvement